-Today the church celebrates two early saints and martyrs, Cornelius, a pope who died in 253, and Cyprian, a bishop who was martyred in Roman Africa shortly after in 258, during a period of persecution
+Today the church celebrates two early saints and martyrs, Cornelius, a pope who died in 253, and Cyprian, a bishop who was martyred in Roman Africa shortly after in 258.

-At the time barbarian tribes in the west and the Persians in the east were invading Roman territory; the Roman emperors Decius and Valerian demanded absolute loyalty from their people.
+At the time barbarian tribes in the west and the Persians in the east were invading Roman territory; the Roman emperors Decius and Valerian called for absolute loyalty from their people.
 The empire was imperiled.

-To prove their loyalty, Romans were called to offer sacrifice in honor of the emperor.
-Christians refused, and so at first church leaders were executed or imprisoned, wealthy, influential Christians lost their property, their positions and possibly their lives– all Christians could expect punishment for not performing the rites of sacrifice.
+To prove their loyalty, Roman citizens lined to offer sacrifice in honor of the emperor.
+Christians refused, and so at first church leaders were executed or imprisoned, wealthy, influential Christians lost their property, their positions and possibly their lives.
+Finally, all Christians could expect punishment for not performing the rites of sacrifice.

 Mercy and justice are always hard to reconcile.
 The gospels come down on the side of mercy.
 So should we.